 11.9 The Committee has agreed terms of reference and will support the Board in its responsibilities for issues of risk control and governance.
-It will review the comprehensiveness of assurances in meeting the Board and Accounting Officer's assurance needs and reviewing the reliability and integrity of these assurances.
+It will review the comprehensiveness of assurances in meeting the Board and Accounting Officer's assurance needs and reviewing the reliability and integrity of these assurances including the Annual Report and Accounts..